 School Utility: Captures the utility name and brief description of the utility type.

-Teaching and learning material: Captures specific learning materials, both the course books and the supplementary books.
+Teaching and learning material: Captures specific learning materials, both the course and supplementary books.

 Emergency reporting: Enables the school administration to capture any disaster that affects the institution.